Shippable/docs/sources/platform/workflow/resource/cliconfig.md

 	      region: <aws region for e.g us-east-1, us-west-1 etc.>
 	```

-	* in case of GKE, if region and clusterName is provided `gcloud` and `kubectl` will be sutomatically configured to use it.
+	* in case of Google Integrations, if region and clusterName is provided `gcloud` and `kubectl` will be sutomatically configured to use it.
 If not provided, just the authentication to google cloud is done automatically

 	```
 	    pointer: